.on( "mousemove" [, eventData ], handler )Returns: jQuery

 mousemove handler from within a

-mousedown hander, and to unbind it from a corresponding
+mousedown handler, and to unbind it from a corresponding

 mouseup handler.
 If implementing this sequence of events, remember that the